'Good Evening, Newcastle!' David Bowie in Sunderland (1987)

 It was only when I bought a secondhand vinyl copy of Tonight (£2.50 from the Tuesday market in Newton Aycliffe) that I realised the album had 9 tracks.

 I didn't read music magazines or newspapers, so I didn't know Bowie 'wasn't as good as he used to be'.
 But throughout 1986 I realised just how exciting it was to wait for a new Bowie single.
 Unlike every other pop or rock star, there was no way of guessing what a new Bowie song would sound like.
-Bowie released Absolute Beginners, Underground and When the Wind Blows as singles in 1986 and all of them were completely different.

 An interesting note: some of my school friends called me a 'puff' and a 'queer' for liking David Bowie.
-One particular kid told me that I shouldn't be listening to music by 'that bender,' I should listen to 'proper rock.
+One particular kid told me that I shouldn't be listening to 'that bender,' I should listen to 'proper rock.
 Like Queen.'

 So I tried to keep my Bowie addiction quiet, but that was difficult when 1987 rolled around.
-I couldn't stop listening to his latest album (Never Let Me Down).
+I couldn't stop listening to his latest album - Never Let Me Down.
 It was the best thing I'd ever heard.
-And then the really unexpected news broke - Bowie was bringing the Glass Spider tour to Roker Park.
-This was simply too good to be to true.

 David Bowie.